BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-21-kubecon-2018-copenhaguen-day-1.md

 This might be one of the hottest project of this early 2018.

-We already saw this project that was created in february and are using it for testing purposes.
+We already saw this project that was created in February, and we are using it for testing purposes.
 We hope to use it in production very soon.

 For those of you who don't know Jenkins-X:

-*        It's piloted by `jx` a command line tool (Mac/Linux)
+*        It's piloted by `jx`, a command line tool (Mac/Linux)
 *        It drives a Jenkins instance + Docker Registry + Nexus + Chartmuseum + Monocular
 *        It allows you to manage your app's deployments via Jenkins blueocean's pipelines with k8s endpoints
 *        That means Jenkins will be able to run CI tests, Continuously Deploy your project to preview, staging, prod and so on with Skaffold/Helm to k8s
-*        Jenkins will run pipelines from the jenkinsfile in the repo to do that CI/CD part
+*        Jenkins will run pipelines from the `Jenkinsfile` in the repo to do that CI/CD part
 *        In the provided pipelines given with `jx import`, you will use provided docker images that embed `jx` cli and other tools to manage the deployments of your app.
 *        That allows you to promote your app between stages, build your docker image, etc. in your pipeline steps.
 *        Those deployments are based on Helm Charts in the repo.
-*        Jenkins-x follows *GitOps* strategy, that means anything usefull is stored in each app's repo: it is versionned and git events will trigger pipelines.
+*        Jenkins-x follows *GitOps* strategy, that means anything useful is stored in each app's repo: it is versioned and git events will trigger pipelines.

 Jenkins-X brings this CI/CD part that was missing for k8s users.
-Gitlab + gitlab-ci already do that for some years now but nothing was that fancy for GH users.
+Gitlab + gitlab-ci were already doing that for some years now, but nothing was that fancy for GH users.

-We are very excited about Jenkins-X as it answers a lot of problematics plus bringing gitops as core concept.

-We re actively adopting it and we hope to give feedback asap.
+We are very excited about Jenkins-X, as it answers a lot of problematics and brings in gitops as core concept.
+We're actively adopting it and we hope to give feedback asap.

 # Keynote: Anatomy of a Production Kubernetes Outage - Oliver Beattie, Head of Engineering, Monzo Bank